mrbhawnish/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.
+    -Relational databases are databases that store related data in a tabular format much like spreadsheets.
+SQL is structured query language and standard language much like english for storing, manipulating and retrieving in the database.
 2. Why do tables need a `primary key`?
+    -A primary key is a way to identify each entry in the database uniquely.
 3. What is the name given to a table column that references the primary key on another table.
+    - A foreign key.
 4. What do we need in order to have a _many to many_ relationship between two tables.
+    -We need an intermediary or junction table that holds foreign keys that reference the primary key on the related tables.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions